DianaVallverdu-NUA/BSC1a-JS_Introduction/README.md

 In this workshop we learnt about [JavaScript](https://vle.norwichuni.ac.uk/pluginfile.php/74069/mod_resource/content/2/JavaScript%20Introduction.pdf), the web development coding language, learning about some basics of coding such as Variables, Functions, and Events.
 To apply this knowledge, we started developing a character choice interface.
 The user can browse through three characters until they find the one they like.
 Steps for this workshop can be found from the section [Preliminary Steps](#preliminary-steps) on.

 A second workshop served us to add a drag and drop funcionality, to allow users to customize their characters.
-Steps for this exercise can be found from the section [Drag & Drop](#drag-&-drop) on;s
+Steps for this exercise can be found from the section [Drag & Drop](#drag-&-drop).

 ## How to do it at Home